-Beneath the title there is a subhead, a critical section with two lines of italicized text to support the title, but provide more depth.
+Beneath the title is a subhead, a critical section with two lines of italicized text to support the title but provide more depth.
 Our subhead of the Explore Ecology press release is:

-Most press releases include a quote, usually from a leader at the organization.
+Most press releases include a quote, usually from a leader of the organization.
 Quotes in press releases originated to give the media or a journalist an approved statement from a company leader.
-Quotes in online press releases still provide an approved media statement, but also provide a human component.
-The quote needs to include who is saying it and usually his or her role within the organization.
-If people outside the organization are cited — like happy customers or board members — their connection to the company should be clarified.
+Quotes in online press releases still provide an approved media statement and a human component.
+The quote should include who is saying it and usually her role within the organization.
+If people outside the organization are cited — happy customers, board members — their connection to the company should be clarified.
 Any quotes need to be approved by the person before they go live.

 Here is our quote in the Explore Ecology press release:

 The body of the release is where you tell — and sell — your story.
-This is where you make sure your seven key points are addressed, starting with the location where the release was written.
-This is standard practice for most press releases.
+Address your seven key points, starting with the location where the release was written.

 Here is our entire release for Explore Ecology.